balajijagtap/Employees/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.mvc-security' is invalid and this project uses 'com.example.mvcsecurity' instead.
+* The original package username 'com.example.mvc-security' is invalid and this project uses 'com.example.mvcsecurity' instead.

 # Getting Started